mscuthbert/dada-typescript/README.md

 * Embedded Code
 * Footnotes
 * HTML Formatting
+* `%repeat(token, times)` (undocumented but used in crackpot and test/repeattest).

 ## Not Supported
-* Percent %trans mappings (however, upcase and upcase-first are provided by the system)
+* Arbitrary %trans mappings (however, %upcase and %upcase-first are provided by the system)
 * C-Processor User Parameters (-DNAME="Henry")
 * C-style #define statements
 * C-language #includes
-* TROFF Formatting (no plans to integrate)
+* TROFF Formatting
-* `%repeat(token, times)` was undocumented (only in test/repeattest) and not ported.
-(Other unused/unimplemented directives from lexer.x were also not ported)
+* Undocumented/unused/unimplemented Bison directives from lexer.x (e.g. %unique, %pick, %cond, %e).

 ## Differences with c Parser + Clarifications
 * Unknown rule errors are found only on generation, not parsing.
 A script may therefore